andypern/s3bench/README.md

 The s3bench command is self-describing.
 In order to see all the available options just run s3bench -help.

-### Note on multipart
-Specifying `-multipart` will only impact writes, not reads (so far).
-The current multipart implementation does NOT use the `s3manager` package, rather it is creating parts individually and sending them in parallel per object.
-Also:
-* The program will generate `-partsize` bytes of random data to use.
-Each part will be 100% identical (except for the last part, which is smaller).
-This will be changed to be more random later.
-* specifying `-numClients` starts up XX sessions, which translates to maximum concurrent object-uploads: however each object-upload will leverage `-multiUploaders` , so the effect is multiplicative.
-Use with care.
-Put another way:
-   * `-numclients 10` && `-multiUploaders 10` means there will be 100 concurrent threads uploading.
-* you can specify `-partSize` in bytes.
-Note that the minimum supported by the SDK is 5MiB.

 ### Example input
 The following will run a benchmark from 2 concurrent sessions, which in